Data References

 • Data references are not used for individual variables.

-• The data name associated with the highest level must be unique in any hierarchy and cannot be qualified.
+• The data name associated with the highest level must be unique in the hierarchy and the program.

 Variable references -

 Elementary variables under different group variables can have the same names.
-In this case, we can't directly code the elementary variable, because the same variable is declared twice.
-We should use referencing with their group variable to make them unique.
+In this case, we should use referencing with their group variable to make them unique.

 Syntax -